Murder of Gwen Araujo: First trial

 The first trial began on April 14, 2004.
-Prosecuting attorney Lamiero deadnamed Araujo, using male pronouns and her birth name to refer to her, saying the defendants had decided "that the wages of Eddie Araujo's sin of deception were death".
+Prosecuting attorney Lamiero deadnamed Araujo, using he/him pronouns and her birth name to refer to her, saying the defendants had decided "that the wages of [Gwen] Araujo's sin of deception were death".
 In his opening statement, the defense attorney for Magidson argued that he should not be charged with murder, rather manslaughter at worst, under California law.
 Magidson's attorney said that his client was not biased but had been shocked "beyond reason" to learn he had unwittingly had sex with a "man": a variant of the gay panic defense.
 During his testimony, Nabors said he felt his friends had been raped, since Araujo (whom he referred to as male) "did not come clean with being what he really was.
 I feel like he forced them into homosexual sex, and my definition of rape was being forced into sex."
 When asked how she forced them, Nabors answered, "Through deception."

 The first trial ended in a mistrial on June 22 following nine days of deliberations, when the jurors were unable to reach a unanimous decision for the three men.
 While the jury agreed that Araujo had been murdered, they could not agree whether it was premeditated.
 The final votes were 10–2 in favor of acquitting Merel and Cazares of first-degree murder, and 7–5 in favor of convicting Magidson of first-degree murder.
 Although they were given the option of convicting the men of second-degree murder or manslaughter, they were unable to proceed past the first-degree murder deliberations.